 Above graphs tell us that more than just Crude Oil world market price and exchange rate of ISK control fuel price in Iceland.
-Obvious candidates are icelandic fuel taxes, import costs and other expenditures, and possibly pricing of the only fuel importer in Iceland, the norwegian oil company Equinor (formerly Statoil) which provides fuel to all the icelandic oil distribution companies.
+Obvious candidates are icelandic fuel taxes, local inflation, import costs and other expenditures, and possibly pricing of the only fuel importer in Iceland, the norwegian oil company Equinor (formerly Statoil) which provides fuel to all the icelandic oil distribution companies.

 If you're interested in further rewiew on the above you might like to take a look at Bensínvakt Kjarnans (e.
-Petrol watch by the icelandic online news media Kjarninn), it displays a detailed breakdown analysis of the fuel price in Iceland, and the data is updated monthly.
+Petrol price review by the icelandic online news media Kjarninn), it displays a detailed breakdown analysis of the fuel price in Iceland, and the data is updated monthly.

 Also, if you dear reader are interested in taking a deeper look yourself at the data displayed in above graphs you can take a look at both the raw data and see how it is automatically collected and updated in the repository "gasvaktin-comparison" on Github.